 Taylorville’s mayor Bruce Barry is taking the whirlwind of events over the weekend in stride.
 He says his community has rallied and they are receiving overwhelming support after the disaster.

-While Taylorville continues their cleanup, it serves as a reminder for all of us that tornadoes can hit any month of the year in Illinois.
-The Washington, Illinois tornado 5 years ago hit in November.
+While the people of Taylorville continues their cleanup, it serves as a reminder for all of us that tornadoes can hit any month of the year in Illinois.
+The Washington, Illinois tornado five years ago hit in November.
 An EF4 tornado went through Jackson, Perry, and Franklin Counties in February of 2017.

 Mt.
 Vernon Fire Chief Kevin Sargent says you need to take warnings and the tornado sirens seriously 365 days a year.